Why do Seventh Day Adventists live longer and suffer less disease?

 I recently watched a thought provoking documentary on PBS which supports my dietary philosophy of eating mostly a vegetarian diet.
 The documentary is called In Defense of Food which you can watch here.
 NYTimes best-selling author Michael Pollan tries to answer the question: What should I eat to be healthy?
 Michael busts many myths and misconceptions, and how you should apply common sense and wisdom when deciding what to eat.

 Michael’s journey for truth takes him to many places but one place that stood out for me was in a California nursing home for Seventh Day Adventists enjoy remarkable longevity by eating a vegetarian diet.
-To quickly summarize, the solution to eating well and avoiding diet-related diseases like gout is to eat food, not too much, meaning control your portions and eat mostly plants.
+To quickly summarize, the solution to eating well and avoiding diet-related diseases is to eat food, not too much, meaning control your portions and eat mostly a plant based diet.
 Yup you heard right, plants as in complex carbohydrates, greens, beans and all that wonderful stuff.

 What does consist of the Western diet?
 It includes lots of meat, sugar, white flour and vegetable oils.
 It’s inexpensive, convenient and has been processed to taste yummy!
 Remember the food industry rules us via confusion.
 Everyday there is a different headline in the news about food.
 Eat more fiber.
 Eggs are bad.
 Eggs are good.
 Meat is bad.
 Meat is good.
 Drink more milk.
 Drink less milk.
 It’s no wonder people are confused, obese and sick.